jmartinelena/CCCombinations/README.md

 # CCCombinations
-Given the last 4 numbers in a credit card number, calculate the total number of possible CC combinations and save the first n combinations to a txt file.
+Given the last 4 numbers in a credit card number, calculate the total number of possible CC combinations (according to Luhn's algorithm) and save either the first n possible combinations or n random possible combinations to a txt file.